 In this episode we talk to Andrew Garrett about the life, work and legacy of American anthropologist Alfred Kroeber.
 Kroeber achieved a number of firsts in American anthropology: he was Boas’ first Columbia PhD and the first professor of anthropology…

-In this interview, we talk to Michael Ashby about the emergence and development of phonetics in the 19th and early 20th century.
+In this interview, we talk to Marcin Kilarski about the history of the documentation and description of the languages of North America.

-In this interview, we talk to Floris Solleveld about the character of linguistic research in the 19th century.
+In this interview, we talk to Noam Chomsky about the intellectual environment in which generative grammar emerged.

 In this interview, we talk to Christopher Hutton about linguistic scholarship under National Socialism and how this relates to linguistics today.

 In this episode, we look at psychologist Karl Bühler’s (1879–1963) Organon model of communication and observe its influence on the linguists Nikolai Trubetzkoy (1890–1938) and Roman Jakobson (1896–1982), who were associated with the Prague Circle.